Particular/docs.particular.net/tutorials/monitoring/demo/walkthrough-3.md

 ### Messages are being retried

 The second indication that an endpoint is running into problems is that message processing starts to fail and the endpoint starts scheduling messages to be retried.
-When an exception is thrown in a message handler, NServiceBus will roll back the message being processed to the queue that it came from and try to handle that message again at a later time.
+When an exception is thrown in a message handler, NServiceBus will not remove the message being processed from the queue that it came from and try to handle that message again at a later time.
 If the exception is caused by a temporary problem, then waiting a small period of time and re-processing the message will succeed.

 If there are occasional network outages or database deadlocks, this works perfectly.
 The message still gets processed successfully and the system continues on as if nothing happened.
 When the rate of these errors starts to increase, it might be masking a deeper issue.